pamelafox/django-quiz-app/README.md

     python3 manage.py runserver
     ```

-5. Navigate to "/quizzes" (since no "/" route is defined) to verify server is working.
+5. Navigate to the displayed URL to verify the website is working.

 ### Admin